khue454/Collection-Framework/README.md

 ## Exercise
 Given interfaces: List, Set, Map

-For each implemention of these interfaces, find a problem which we can use that implementation to solve in the most efficient way.
+For each implementation of these interfaces, find a problem which we can use that implementation to solve in the most efficient way.

 For example: When we need to cache objects, ConcurrentHashMap can be used to exploit its concurrency capability.